Sony A68 vs HX95

 - More modern: Reflects 2 years and 9 months of technical progress since the A68 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the A68 comes out slightly ahead of the HX95 (15 : 14 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (15 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Sony A68 and the Sony HX95 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.